danielwerg/r6api.js/readme.md

 ### getRanks

-Get seasonal stats for a player.
+Get seasonal stats of a player.

 Ids limit: `200`